Helping high school students plant roots and grow careers.

 Helping Plant Roots and Build Tomorrow's Workforce

-Natchitoches Parish’s work-based learning (WBL) program aims to connect high school students with local employers.
-Employers can help to provide meaningful internship/apprenticeship experiences that align with their coursework and career goals.
-These internships give students valuable real-world skills while helping businesses develop a skilled and adaptable workforce right here at home.
+Natchitoches Parish’s Work-Based Learning (WBL) Program aims to connect high school students with local employers.
+Employers can help provide meaningful internship and apprenticeship experiences that align with students' coursework and career goals.
+These opportunities give students valuable real-world skills while helping businesses develop a skilled and adaptable workforce right here at home.

 By partnering with local schools, Natchitoches employers play a key role in shaping the future workforce, creating career pathways for our youth, and meeting the needs of our community.
 Internships include a set number of work hours paired with classroom instruction and require financial compensation for students.